AuthentiqID/passport-authentiq/README.md

 # passport-authentiq

 [Passport](http://passportjs.org/) strategy for authenticating with [Authentiq](https://www.authentiq.com/) via [OpenID Connect](http://openid.net/connect/), an identity layer built on top of OAuth 2.0.

-This module lets you authenticate using Authentiq ID in your Node.js applications.
-By plugging into Passport, Authentiq ID authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+This module lets you authenticate without passwords using Authentiq ID in your Node.js applications.
+By plugging into Passport, Authentiq  authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Install